ans-group/docs.ukfast.co.uk/source/ecloud/private/index.rst

 ================================
-eCloud Hybrid and eCloud Private
+eCloud Private
 ================================

-eCloud Hybrid and eCloud Private are VMware-based cloud platforms from UKFast.
-The information in this section will help manage your eCloud Hybrid and eCloud Private infrastructure
+eCloud Private is a VMware-based cloud platform from UKFast.
+The information in this section will help manage your eCloud Private infrastructure

 .. toctree::
    :maxdepth: 1